(Last Updated On: February 17, 2019)

-“No, honey, you know I am quite busy, I will do it tomorrow!
+“No, honey.
+You know I am quite busy, I will do it tomorrow!
 I can see quite fine anyway and remember, don’t call anyone to fix it.
-I will do it myself…tomorrow!
+I will do it myself… but tomorrow!
 Tomorrow will be a good time, honey.”
-He was beginning to sound like a fly trying to convince a lizard not to eat it.
+He was beginning to sound like a bug trying to convince a lizard not to eat it.
 He knew it was only a matter of time before she blew up and he got a tongue-lashing, but he would fix it tomorrow anyway.
 “This tie feels silky smooth,” he said, trying to change the subject.
 “Is this the new one from Daisy’s?”

-“But I need to see when I am dressing, Roberto,” she snapped, ignoring his question.
+“But I need to see myself properly when I am dressing, Roberto,” she snapped, ignoring his question.
 “I have been using the guest room for a while and you know how I don’t like to have to walk up and down the stairs with my things.”
 She was correct.
-She had just returned from upstairs and had forgotten to take her new pair of stockings with her.
-The stockings were somewhere in their bedroom and she couldn’t be bothered to look for them in the dark.
-Plus, she would have to go back up those daunting stairs to see herself properly in the full-length mirror there.
+She had returned from upstairs and had forgotten to take her new pair of stockings with her.
+The stockings were somewhere in their bedroom and she couldn’t bother to look for them in the dark.
+Plus, she would have to walk up those daunting stairs to see herself properly in the full-length mirror there.

-“You know you need the exercise, dear,” Roberto said playfully.
-However, this infuriated Monica.
+“You know you need the exercise” Roberto said playfully.
+But this infuriated Monica.

 How Procrastination Causes Stress and Anxiety

 “Yes Rober..!” she started to reply, but she noticed a few things that were wrong with his attire as he appeared from the ‘dark-room.’
 He was beaming with pride but she was still upset that he had joked about the few extra pounds she had recently put on.
 She had become very sensitive and rightly so.
 Those extra pounds were more than a few.